rubixchain/learn/content/node-setup.md

 Nodes in Rubix mine token by utilizing credits earned by validating transactions in the network.

 When a new node joins the network, it will have 0 credits and 0 tokens to start with.
-Over time common pool will pick the node to validate transactions comming to the network.
+Over time common pool will pick the node to validate transactions coming to the network.
 For every transaction that is validated, the node will earn 1 credit.
 Credits are non transferable and are only used to mine a new RBT token.

 Number of credits required by a node to mine a token is determined by the current level of the network.
 For example, if the network is at level 3, a node will need 32 credits to mine a token.
 If the network is at level 4, a node will need 64 credits to mine a token.
 Credit required to mine a token doubles every time the network level increases.